-- 1. Members will be appointed by the VPAA as per the above criteria. - 2.
-The VPAA procedures for the administration of the academic grievance process and procedural rules for the conduct of the committee hearings are attached below. - 3.
-The VPAA office will communicate the results to the grievant via their College email account and certified mail, as well as provide a copy to the student's program director, Registrar, and any parties involved. - 4.
-The VPAA office will track the number of grievances. - 5.
+- 1. The VPAA procedures for administering the academic grievance process and procedural rules for conducting committee hearings are attached below. - 2.
+The VPAA will communicate the results to the grievant via their Clarkson College email account and by certified mail.
+They will also provide a copy to the student's Program Director, Registrar, and any parties involved. - 3.
+The VPAA office will track the number of grievances. - 4.
 Decisions made by the Grievance Committee shall be final.